tainacan/tainacan-wiki/dev/roles-capabilities.md

-?> _NOTICE_ This page describes the roles & caps structure that is currently under development and not released yet.

 # Roles and Capabilities

-This document describes how Tainacan roles and capabilities are implemented.
+This document describes how Tainacan roles and capabilities are implemented from version 0.15 on.
+For earlier versions, check the old [permissions](/dev/permissions.md) page.

 It serves as a reference to developers to understand how this works and also as the basis for writing the documentation for end-users.